firedynasty/useful_react/README.md

 # 07-realtime_text_share_websocket

 Update: This content sharing app allows real-time synchronization of text and images across multiple devices through WebSocket connections.
 When content is shared from one device, it's instantly broadcasted to all other connected clients, with a feature that prompts users to copy text to their clipboard when returning to the app.

+# 08-bible_study_app

+The Bible Study Application is an interactive tool that lets users read the King James Version Bible while asking questions about the text they're reading.
+The app features a React frontend with an intuitive interface for navigating books and chapters, paired with an Express backend server that connects to a local Ollama instance for AI-powered scripture insights.
+Users can seamlessly navigate through biblical text, ask questions using keyboard shortcuts (Enter to send, Shift+Enter for new lines), and receive contextually relevant answers that maintain conversation history.